Integer Programming Approaches for Distributionally Robust Chance Constraints with Adjustable Risks: Wasserstein Ambiguity and Preliminary Results

-The equivalent formulation \eqref{eq:drcc-dist} has a \emph{water-filling} interpretation as illustrated in Figure \ref{fig:water-filling}.
+With only RHS uncertainty, the non-decreasing distance order implies a non-increasing order of samples, i.e., $\xi^1 \ge \xi^2\ge \cdots \ge \xi^N$. .
+The first equivalent constraint in \eqref{eq:drcc-dist} has a \emph{water-filling} interpretation as illustrated in Figure \ref{fig:water-filling}.
 The height of patch $n$ is given by $\xi^n$ and the width is given by $1/N$.
 The region with a width of $\alpha$ is flooded to a level $t_\alpha$ which uses a total amount of water equal to $\epsilon$.
 Then the reformulation of DR chance constraint \eqref{eq:drcc-dist} is equivalent to a linear inequality $Tx\ge t_\alpha$.
 The water level $t_\alpha$ represents the worst-case value-at-risk (VaR):

 Let $j^*$ be the largest index such that when the amount of water that fills the region of width $\alpha$ to the level $\xi^{j^*}$ is no less than $\epsilon$.
 That is, For example, in Figure \ref{fig:water-filling}, if the water is filled up to the level as $\xi^1$ or $\xi^2$, the amount of water exceeds $\epsilon$.
 In this example, $j^* = 2$.
 We note that such index $j^*$ may not always exist, i.e., the problem \eqref{eq:dist_j} can be infeasible.
 This happens if the amount of water is strictly less than $\epsilon$ even when the water level reaches $\xi^1$.
 In this case, one can keep increasing the water level until the amount of water equals $\epsilon$ and let the worst-case VaR $t_\alpha$ equal the water level.
 Otherwise, the worst-case VaR can be obtained using the propositions below.